AlizarinZ/Weniverse-1st-online-prototype/README.md

 To use this code you'll need to add your ICE credentials to the server.js file.
 Look for this code and replace it with credentials.

 <code>
-// insecure method for testing: const accountSid = "ENTER YOURS from https://www.twilio.com/"; const authToken = "ENTER YOURS from https://www.twilio.com/";
+// insecure method for testing:<br/>
+const accountSid = "ENTER YOURS from https://www.twilio.com/"; <br/>
+const authToken = "ENTER YOURS from https://www.twilio.com/";<br/>
 </code>

 you can recieve them from twillio by creating a project and extending its info - https://www.twilio.com/